miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed unfitting sounds at Lotus Blossom and some dialogue pauses.
 Fixed asking Malcolm about saved Heather and Knox's quest looping.
 Re-fixed Thaumaturgy with non-humans and fixed Newscaster position.
-Fixed double doors at Giovanni mansion and removed Bruno's clones.
+Fixed double doors at Giovanni Mansion and removed Bruno's clones.
 Added a Vandal line for females and fixed two Venture double doors.
 Made Chang's threat stay in dialogue and fixed Lily's diary dates.
 Restored hotel guard and warehouse Markus models, thanks to gardeb.